 15. Introduce themed days of the week on your company intranet.

 “Throwback Thursday” is one of the most popular hashtags used on social media platforms.
 Consider implementing a #TBT themed Thursday to add a couple laughs each week.
 Or, you can do a #PhotoFriday, #MondayMeals, or something more specific to your company culture.
-Use your company intranet to shine a spotlight on your special day.
+Use your modern intranet platform to shine a spotlight on your special day.
 Create a space or a discussion forum where employees can share their posts.
 You can even dedicate a gallery on the homepage—an easy addition to your intranet design if you have page builder pages.

 Inspiration motivates employees and keeps them on track.
 And there are plenty of ways to develop an inspiring social community.
-One great company intranet idea is to post inspiring employee engagement quotes in your digital workplace.
+One great employee intranet idea is to post inspiring employee engagement quotes in your digital workplace.
 This is a thoughtful way to encourage the very best out of your employees and helps them start the day off on the right foot.

 The main homepage is a practical place to post your quote, or you can encourage directors to post their own quotes on their space homepages.
 We recommend posting one quote every day or week, but don’t overdo it!